New to Orienteering?

 Do you need loads of expensive kit?
 No you don't.
 If you intend to run you’ll need running clothes and trainers, including long running trousers if the event is in the countryside.
 If you intend to walk, walking boots or trainers are OK.
 Bear in mind that you might be going through vegetation, so don't wear your best clothes.
 A compass is very useful, particularly on the more difficult courses, but you’re not allowed to use a GPS or the map on your phone to help you!Some events might require you to carry a whistle for safety.
 You can hire the electronic dibbers at each event, but if you decide to continue with the sport you will probably want to purchase your own.
 Your entry fee will include your own copy of the event map.

 Sounds great!
 How can I give it a go?
 There are orienteering clubs across the UK, offering events at weekends and sometimes on weekday evenings.
 In the South East, Saxons, in conjunction with neighbouring club DFOK, hold an event each month on Saturday mornings (the Kent Orienteering League - KOL), and a night event (Kent Night Cup - KNC) every week from September to March.
 Saxons also hold around six Sunday events each year.
 Just check the event details on the web site and turn up.
-Let the people at registration know you are a newcomer and we will show you what you need to do to get started.
+Let the people at registration know you are a newcomer and one of our members will show you what you need to do to get started.
 They will explain the registration and start process, help you choose a suitable course for your experience and ability and talk you though the differences between an OS map and an orienteering map (orienteering maps are much more detailed).
 If you know what time you are aiming to arrive and would like some initial coaching phone the organiser in advance and they will try to ensure that either a club coach or an experienced club member are available to talk to you.